 9. To make the mouth insert the needle in the back, come out in one corner then reinsert it on the other corner but this time come out in the center of the mouth just slightly lower (don’t go to low or it will look like a “V”) .
 Don’t pull the thread complete, leave a loop.
 Then take your needle and go up and under the loop.
 Gently pull the thread down to make a curve, then reinsert the needle at the bottom of the mouth and come out at the back of the head and secure.

-10. To make the nose and eyelashes I just take a long piece of thread, insert it in the back (no knot) but leaving a tail.
+10. To make the nose and eyebrows I just take a long piece of thread, insert it in the back (no knot) but leaving a tail.
 Come out at one end, then make a line by going in the other end and then I tie the ends together in the back.
-Don’t tie it too strong so the thread doesn’t sink in the fabric.
+Don’t tie it too tight so the thread doesn’t sink in the fabric.

-11. Take a piece of felt big enough to cover the head and place the wrong side on the doll where you think it looks good.
+17. Take a piece of felt or knit fabric big enough to cover the entire back of the head and place the wrong side on the doll where you think it looks good.
+I like to fold the edge up so I don’t get raw edges.
 Pin it in place and then pin the back close like in the second image.
 Take it off and sew where the pins are.
 Cut the extra fabric and turn.

-12. Pin the body and head in place and sew them together with a ladder stitch.
-I use mercerized cotton thread for this, since it is stronger.
-I also recommend doing two rounds to make sure it holds up strong.
+18. Pin the body and head in place and sew them together with a ladder stitch.
+I recommend doing two rounds to make sure it holds up strong.
+I also like making smaller stitches in the second round to make it look nicer.

-13. Place hat where you want it, pin and starting in the back sew it in place with your favorite stitch.
-I used a back stitch, but this is really up to you because different stitches will give different finishes and that can customize your doll.
+19. Place hat where you want it, pin and starting in the back sew it in place with your favorite stitch.
+I used whip stitch with this doll but I used a back stitch with the one with the yellow hat.
+This is really up to you because different stitches will give different finishes and that can customize your doll.
 Secure the thread under the hat in the back.

-This is my very first pattern and tutorial and I want to use it as a try out for making patterns for sale in the future.
-Any feedback would be appreciated.
+This was my very first pattern and tutorial so I wanted to revise it to make it easier for everyone to follow.
 If you have any questions, please do not hesitate to ask.
 If you make a dolly using this pattern I would love to see it.
 You can post it on my Facebook page La Chulona Handmade dolls or tag me on IG @lachulonadolls.

 You are free to use this pattern to make dolls for sale, I just ask you give me credit for any dolls made with it.